1337Farhan/1337Farhan/README.md

 # Disclaimer ⚠
-Users take the full responsiblity for using my scripts/tools as they are made for educational purposes.
+Users take full responsiblity for using my scripts/tools.